PaytonDev/Wallet-Dashboard/README.md

 # Wallet Dashboard

-A Batman-themed finance dashboard project made with create-react-app to display understanding of component design and react libraries, reactstrap and chart.js.
+A finance dashboard project made with create-react-app to display understanding of component design and react libraries, reactstrap and chart.js.

 ## Features